dteuscher1/portfolio/content/project/irrigation-zone-nn-bayes/index.md

 This project was used as my Master's project at BYU with the help of Dr. Matt Heaton and Dr. Neil Hansen.
 I will provide information about the details and will include some technical information, but not everything will be included here.
 I have a formal report and it is currently in progress of being published.
 When it is published, the article title and the journal it is published it will be provided.
 Until this happens, if you are interested in further detail about the project, feel free to contact me and I can share what I have currently before it is published.

+This project is longer than most of my projects because of the many different technical parts and it represents a year and half to two years of work as well.

 # Background

 The management of agricultural fields (i.e. farming) in the era of data science has evolved to use spatial mapping, remote sensing, soil and terrain measurements, weather measurements and other data sources to improve the quantity and quality of crops.
 The access to rich amounts of data provides opportunities for analysis that can inform decision making such as the amount of water and fertilizer to apply at any given time at any given location.
 The management of agricultural fields using advanced data analytics is referred to, collectively, as precision agriculture.
 Broadly, precision agriculture attempts to use the spatial variability within a field to manage individual crop locations rather than treat a field as spatially and temporally homogeneous.
 Given that agriculture fields often occupy multiple acres of space, precision agriculture has been shown to outperform basic farming techniques by increasing crop yield.